mindfulent/poem-llm-project/README.md

 A project to fine-tune a small LLM using LoRA on Ollama to generate poems based on time, date, and location inputs.
 The project works with Python 3.12+ and uses Ollama to interface with local LLMs.

+## Project Overview

+This project enables the generation of contextually aware poems by:
+1. Creating a synthetic dataset of poems with time, date, and location metadata
+2. Processing this data into an instruction-tuning format
+3. Fine-tuning a Language Model using LoRA (Low-Rank Adaptation)
+4. Creating an Ollama model for poem generation
+5. Providing a user-friendly interface for generating poems

+The generated poems take into account contextual factors like time of day, season, and location to create more relevant and atmospheric poetry.

 ## Project Structure

-- `data/raw`: Raw poem datasets
+- `data/raw`: Raw poem datasets (synthetic_poems.json, test_poems.json)
-- `data/processed`: Processed and formatted data for training
+- `data/processed`: Processed and formatted data for training (training_data.json, train.json, val.json)
-- `src`: Source code for the project
+- `src`: Source code for the project (generate_poem.py)
 - `scripts`: Utility scripts for data processing and model training
+  - `process_data.py`: Creates and processes synthetic poem data
+  - `train_model.py`: Fine-tunes model using LoRA
+  - `test_integration.py`: Tests the complete pipeline
+  - `test_data_process.py`: Created during testing for small dataset generation
+- `test_model`: Contains template Modelfile for Ollama integration
 - `venv`: Virtual environment (created during setup)

 ## Setup